Derv-OFlynn/Fallout3rdYear/1_ClientServingProgramming/CA1 Notes.md

 <mark style="background: #FF5582A6;">In general, server software has the following characteristics:</mark>
 - It is a special-purpose, <mark style="background: #FF5582A6;">privileged</mark> program dedicated to providing one <mark style="background: #FF5582A6;">service</mark>
 - It can handle multiple remote clients simultaneously
-- It invoked automatically upon boot-up, and executes through many sessions
+- It is invoked automatically upon boot-up, and executes through many sessions
 - It runs on a shared computer
 - It passively waits for and accepts contact from <mark style="background: #FF5582A6;">arbitrary</mark> remote clients
 - It requires powerful hardware and a sophisticated operating system